marblelover003/BlockPuzzle/README.md

 Simply hit "New Game" on a board to get started!
 But be aware that the boards are randomly generated and thus some boards may be unsolvable - if you come across this problem where only two numbers are not in their correct positions, you'll get a prompt that asks if you wish to start a new game.

 This game is keyboard compatible too!
 Press <kbd>N</kbd> on your keyboard to start a new game, and use the arrow keys or the WASD keys to move the tiles!
 This feature was added in v1.4.0.

+You can also try out Dark Mode on any board!
+Simply click "Switch to Dark Mode" to try it out!
+This feature was added in v1.7.0.

 But enough talk - click [here](https://marblelover003.github.io/BlockPuzzle) to get started!